 - “Feeling loved” is external; it’s affected by how people interact with us, the frequency and type of interaction, and whether it meets our emotional-intimacy, communication-style, or love-language needs.

-With that in mind, let’s look at your comment that, “Some parent could be spanking their children with a belt claiming that they love them.
+In terms of “love as a decision,” let’s look at your comment that, “Some parent could be spanking their children with a belt claiming that they love them.
 Or giving them drugs ‘because I love you…’.
 It’s hard to wrap my head around.”

 - One is to apply the standard of or motivation behind an action, words, or decision that is “wanting and seeking the good of the other.”
 In some cases, people THINK they are “wanting and seeking the good of the other”; however, the REALITY may be “I’m trying to bend you to MY will of what I personally PERCEIVE is best,” which is more about the person who is doing such things.
 The definition of “love is a decision” is correct; however, in your example, the parent’s words, actions, behaviors chosen are not.
 Thus, there is a second thing to consider.